KennyD4Christ/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+Content Delivery Networks (CDNs): Taking the Fast Lane to Your Content DNS lookup successfully translates the human-readable URL (e.g., google.com) into a machine-readable IP address.
+But the journey isn't over yet.
+Here's where Content Delivery Networks (CDNs) come into play:

+The CDN Advantage:

+Imagine you're ordering a pizza.
+The traditional way (without a CDN) would be for the pizzeria to have only one kitchen location.
+If you live far away, your pizza would take a long time to arrive, and might even get cold.

+A CDN acts like a network of pizza delivery stores closer to your location.
+They keep popular pizzas pre-made and ready to go, significantly reducing your waiting time.
+Here's how CDNs work in the context of web browsing:

+Request and Routing: After the DNS lookup, the CDN can intercept the request to access the website's IP address.
+Using smart algorithms, the CDN determines the optimal edge server to deliver the content from.
+Factors like user location, server load, and content availability are considered.

+Edge Server Caching:  The edge server checks its local cache.
+If the requested content (webpage components like HTML, CSS, Javascript) is fresh and available, it delivers that content directly to your browser.
+This significantly reduces latency (wait time) compared to fetching it from the origin server which might be geographically far away.

+Origin Server Retrieval: If the content is not available on the edge server, the CDN retrieves it from the website's origin server and caches it locally for future requests.
+This offloads traffic from the origin server, improving its performance and scalability.

 ARP process
 -----------